Not an American user?

 DescriptionFollowing the period of instability caused by the events described in Half-Life, an interdimensional organization known as the Combine invades the Earth, defeating the human forces in the Seven Hour War.
 A Combine Citadel is erected in City 17, a town in Eastern Europe reminiscent of World War II ghettos.
 Dr. Wallace Breen, a human scientist, rules the city on behalf of his new masters.
 An energy field prevents humans from procreating, and no new children are born.
 Earth is turning into a grim, oppressive police state.

-Setpieces in the game include co-ordinated assaults on enemy bases, fighting gigantic boss enemies, bringing down aircrafts with the rocket launcher, and others.
+Setpieces in the game include coordinated assaults on enemy bases, fighting gigantic boss enemies, bringing down aircraft with the rocket launcher, and others.
 A few levels require the player to navigate buggy-type vehicles.
 Some of the more exotic stages involve the player summoning an army of antlions to unleash on unsuspecting foes.

 Included with the game is Counter-Strike: Source, a version of Counter-Strike made with the new Source engine which powers Half-Life 2, and Half-Life 2: Deathmatch, an online multiplayer game featuring the same physics and weapons as the single player game.